Dr Richard Hull

 - Diabetic nephropathy, proteinuria

 Training and Background

-I studied medicine at the University of Cambridge and gained my membership from the Royal College of Physicians during my early postgraduate training at the Oxford Radcliffe Hospitals NHS Trust.
-I completed my specialist training in Renal Medicine within the South Thames Renal Programme.
-During this time I completed a PhD as a Wellcome Trust Clinical PhD Fellow at the MRC Clinical Sciences Centre, Imperial College.
+He studied medicine at the University of Cambridge.
+He completed his specialist training in Renal Medicine within the South Thames Renal Programme.
+During this time he completed his PhD as a Wellcome Trust Clinical PhD Fellow at the MRC Clinical Sciences Centre, Imperial College.